Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 - Build one lead magnet and one landing page.
 Collect lease end month.

-- Write the first four nurture emails.
-Keep each under 170 words.
+- Write the first four nurture emails and keep each under 170 words.

-- Launch Retargeting and Contextual Ads to the farm with a clear frequency cap.
+- Launch Retargeting and contextual ads with a clear frequency cap.

-- Hold a weekly 20-minute review: new leads, opens, clicks, replies, and lease month distribution.
+- Hold a weekly twenty-minute review of new leads, opens, clicks, replies, and lease-month distribution.

-- Send one personal check-in per week to five renters.
-Keep it human and short.
+- Send one personal check-in per week to five renters and keep it human.

 - At day 45, add one testimonial asset to reduce hesitation.